guiseppastromboli/hangman-ufo/README.md

 # hangman-ufo

-hangman as ufo-version; project at codecademy c++ course with german or english codewords
+hangman as ufo-version; project of codecademy c++ course with german or english codewords